PatrikAAberg/dmce/README.md

 ## How to get started

 ### Alternative 1: Install Using .deb package
-Find the release debian package in "releases" on this page.
+Find the latest released debian package in "releases" to the right on this page.
 Download it, install it and run

     $ dmce-configure-global